-YEAR MILESTONE 2014 Bicyclist and Pedestrian Transportation Plan.
+YEAR MILESTONE 2014 Bicycle and Pedestrian Plan Update.
 The plan focused on the development of shared-use trails as off-road facilities for cyclists and pedestrians.
 2017 Sidewalk Inventory Report.
 The report identified areas for improvement and increased connectivity.
 2017 Complete Streets Policy adopted to incorporate Complete Streets improvements at every stage of roadway life (planning, funding, design, construction, operations, and maintenance).
+2018 Safety, Bridge and Pavement, and Transit Asset Management performance targets established.
+Implemented in 2018, and renewed and updated periodically.
 2020 Regional Transportation Plan.
 The plan determined safety objectives to reduce crashes on the region's transportation system.
-2024 Safety, Bridge and Pavement, and Transit Asset Management performance targets established.
-2025 Bicyclist and Pedestrian Transportation Plan update to be adopted in the summer.
+2025 2025 Bicycle and Pedestrian Plan Update to be adopted in May of 2025.
 2025 Hall County finalizes Safety Action Plan.